Pesticides and Proposition 65

 How is Proposition 65 enforced?

 Proposition 65 is enforced through civil lawsuits.
 Lawsuits may be initiated by the State Attorney General, any district attorney, and some city attorneys (those in cities with a population exceeding 750,000).
-In addition, lawsuits may be initiated by private parties acting in the public interest, but only after providing notice of the alleged violation to the business accused of the violation with copies of the notice to the Attorney General and the appropriate district attorney.
+In addition, lawsuits may be initiated by private parties acting in the public interest, but only after providing notice of the alleged violation to the business accused of the violation with copies of the notice to the Attorney General and the appropriate city or district attorney.
 The notice must provide adequate information to allow the recipient to assess the nature of the alleged violation.
 A notice must comply with the information and procedural requirements specified in the regulations.
 A business found guilty of violating Proposition 65 may face penalties of up to $2,500 per day for each violation.
 In addition, the business may be ordered by a court to stop committing the violation.